 - the procedure should be easy to understand and to use - the language will be simple and can be made available in different languages and formats where necessary.

-- impartiality and confidentiality - all complaints should be dealt with impartially and subject to the need to investigate the matter fully, in confidence.
+- all complaints should be dealt with impartially and subject to the need to investigate the matter fully, in confidence.

 - time limits - complaints should be dealt with within clear time limits and everyone will be kept fully informed.